sven-hluchy/spyglass/readme.txt

 The only remaining major weakness (I have tested for) is that JSON data in an attribute string can cause some issues.

+Example usage:

+`curl https://en.wikipedia.org/wiki/Main_Page -o main.html`, which can then be opened in Spyglass via `(parse "main.html")`.
+For an example see `example.lisp`.

+Instead of parsing the same file over and over again, you can also save the result of a call to parse in an external file using `parse-into-file`.

 File structure:

 +----------------+-------------------------------------------------------------+